CourseMaterial/FutureSystems/docs/source/virtual_cluster.rst

 Deploying Virtual Cluster with Cloudmesh ``cm``
 ===============================================

-To support the creation of a virtual compute cluster on cloudmesh, the command ``cluster`` can be used to start, configure, manage or update a number of virtual machines.
+To support the creation of a virtual compute cluster on Cloudmesh, the command ``cluster`` can be used to start, configure, manage or update a number of virtual machines.